bsorav/superopt-project/README.md

 ### Input, Output and intermediate files

-The input files to Dynamo viz. unoptimized LLVM IR and optimized assembly code generated by the compiler are created inside a benchmark specific 'run' directory and can be inspected after finishing the equivalence check.
+The input files to Dynamo viz. unoptimized LLVM IR and optimized assembly code generated by the compiler are created inside a benchmark specific 'run' directory and can be inspected after finishing the refinement check.

-For source file `<SRC>` of benchmark suite `<BMC>`, compiled using compiler `<COMP>` and optimization level `<OPT>`, the location of its 'run' directory is given by:
+For source file `<SRC>` of benchmark suite `<BMC>`, compiled using compiler `<COMP>`, and optimization level `<OPT>`, the location of its 'run' directory is given by:

   ```
   superopt-test/build/<BMC>/eqcheck.<SRC>.<COMP>.eqchecker.<OPT>.i386.s